01 of 04

 - Tilt your surface to avoid elongating the image while you draw.
-In the photo you can see how I have the plate propped up on layers of foam.
+In the photo you can see how the plate is propped up on layers of foam.
 The foam not only cushions the bisqueware, but also helps keep it from sliding down.

 - Double-check your drawing before you begin applying any stains.
-I suggest standing up, going away for a few minutes, then looking at the drawing fresh.
+Stand upp, go away for a few minutes, then look at the drawing fresh.
 Now is the time to correct any mistakes or to fine-tune the design.

 02 of 04

 There is a small amount of red iron oxide (Fe3O2) with distilled water in a small plastic cup to create a stain.
 When using raw oxides like this, bear in mind that they will settle.
 This can work to your advantage, making it easier to keep from loading too much colorant into your brush.